-An essential factor to consider when buying a viola bow is how it feels in your hand.
-The right bow will feel like an extension of your arm.
-Technical considerations include the weight, material type, and stiffness of the bow, all of which contribute to the quality of music you can produce using a specific bow.
+When searching for the right viola bow, it’s essential to consider how it feels in your hand.
+A good bow should feel like an extension of your arm, allowing for more fluid movements.
+Additionally, technical factors like weight, material type, and stiffness should be considered since they all contribute to the quality of music produced.

 Top 5 Best Viola Bows